 Streets, Roads and Driveways

-- Northern must complete a preliminary engineering review for all roads, streets, driveways, etc. proposed on the right-of-way.
+Northern must complete a preliminary engineering review for all roads, streets, driveways, etc. proposed on its right of way.
 Any pipe casing, concrete slabs or other protection required by Northern shall be installed at no expense to Northern.
 Northern may require a pipeline inspection prior to construction.

 - Access to the earth above the pipeline must be maintained for leak detection and cathodic protection surveys.